renatagdev/marketing-campaign-analytics-pipeline/README.md

 # 📊 Marketing Campaign Analytics Pipeline

-This project shows how to automatically clean, process, and visualize marketing data — from an uploaded Excel file all the way to a live Power BI dashboard.
+This project shows how to automatically clean, process, and visualize marketing data, from an uploaded Excel file all the way to a live Power BI dashboard.

 ## 🔧 Tech Stack